Soyle-Productions/soyle-stories-user-manual/how do I.../create/a Location.md

 There are two ways to create a new location.

-To create a location in the Locations List tool:
+Create the First Location in Your Story:
 1. Create a Project
 2. Select the Locations List tool
 3. Click the "Create a Location" button
 4. Supply a Name and optional Description
-5. Hit the Enter key
+5. Press the Enter key

-To create a Location through the Scene tool:
+Create a Location to Use as a Setting in a Scene:
 1. Create a Project
 2. Select the Scenes List tool
 3. Click the "Create New Scene" button